-We will look closely at both World War II and the Vietnam War, and discuss how these two particular wars have shaped and continue to shape American cultural consciousness.
-As a class, we will investigate the myriad ways these two wars are represented not only in historical accounts, but also in literary works, pieces of journalism, films, documentaries, photographic images, and memorials.
-We will ask how an understanding of war is shaped through these mediums and how, in turn, cultural consciousness is shaped through our understanding of a particular war.
-In other words, what “work” do these representations do?
-Do they re-write certain wars as part of a nation-building exercise or, conversely, do they work as a piece of protest?
-How do these texts work to complicate and dismantle previous assumptions regarding a particular war?
-By addressing these questions and many more, we will begin to form an understanding of how and why wars are scripted and remembered in very particular ways.
+This class will look closely at the American South, and investigate the myriad ways this region is represented in our popular culture.
+By looking at a cross section of texts, including literary works, pieces of journalism, music, films, documentaries, and photographic images, we will explore not only how the South is viewed today, but also the ways in which it has been scripted throughout American history.
+Over the course of the semester we will consider stereotypical portrayals of the Land of Dixie alongside texts that work to develop a more nuanced understanding of the American South.
+How do these texts work to complicate, dismantle, or reinforce previous assumptions regarding the region?
+By addressing these questions and many more, we will begin to form an understanding of how and why the South is scripted and remembered in very particular ways.
 This class is designed to develop your ability to write clear and effective argumentative prose.
 We will approach writing not as a product, but as a process that involves recognizing, developing, and effectively expressing our most interesting questions as compelling arguments.
 Requiring the analysis of not only assigned readings, but also each other′s writing, this class emphasizes revision as an indispensable part of the critical-thinking process.

 Professor Jessica Maxwell

 FYWS 151.
 “God Bless America: Contemporary Ethical Issues and Religion in the U.S."